-start with the emotion
+Start with the emotion

 Possible explanation for your anger:

-How to utilize this knowledge?
+How to use this information

 Analyze your emotions and try to ask: "What useful information does it contain?" and "What are the root causes for this emotion, what is the incentive system behind it?".
-The hardest part is that you have to know about your deepest insecurities, deficits, negative experiences and fears ("I'm objectively not very attractive", "My mother never showed me her love in unconditional ways", ...) and regulate your emotions (instead of acting out that anger, you analyze it on a meta-level and extract information from it for a more accurate analysis).
+The hardest part is that you have to know about your deepest insecurities, deficits, negative experiences, and fears ("I'm objectively not very attractive", "My mother never showed me her love in unconditional ways", ...) and regulate your emotions (instead of acting out that anger, you analyze it on a meta-level and extract information from it for a more accurate analysis).
 This requires extreme self-reflection and years of struggling.
-When one finally masters this, s/he's considered enlightened which basically means that s/he's able to not only analyze her/his own behavior and emotions, but can also use this knowledge to act accordingly.
+When one finally masters this, s/he's considered enlightened which basically means that s/he's able to not only analyze her/his own behavior and emotions but can also use this knowledge to act accordingly.

 Maybe you've witnessed the situation in the past or heard about it: A guy and a girl have a date.
-First, they talk about superficial things and begin with small talk and slowly progress to deeper topics and start to talk about work, joy, happiness and their life goals.
+First, they talk about superficial things and begin with small talk and slowly progress to deeper topics and start to talk about work, joy, happiness, and life goals.
 From an outside perspective, you can clearly see that he is more engaged in the conversation than she is.
-Her body language is expressing clear disinterest while he enthusiastically talks about his last holidays, but for some reason he doesn't read the cues she's sending.
+Her body language is expressing clear disinterest while he enthusiastically talks about his last holidays, but for some reason, he doesn't read the cues she's sending.
 After the date, he tells us that "this was a great date, there's clearly something going on between us", while she is completely indifferent.
 Why is that?

 But the thing is: He needs to have cognitive resources to understand and analyze those cues and decode them to understand her emotional state.
 It's not because he's unwilling to do this, but because it needs mental energy he currently uses for different tasks.
 If you want to learn more about this, I can recommend Daniel Kahneman's "Thinking, Fast and Slow" (although many of the cited studies are not replicable).

 Another problem is that he would have to admit that she clearly isn't interested.
-If you have a low self-esteem, the fear of rejection can induce a feeling of anxiety that you want to avoid.
+If you have low self-esteem, the fear of rejection can induce a feeling of anxiety that you want to avoid.
 It's therefore very possible that his subconsciousness hides those clear cues (which show that she doesn't like him) from his consciousness.
 This cognitive bias exists to ensure that his self-image doesn't get damaged and to reduce cognitive dissonance.
 If you want to learn about the ways our own consciousness tricks ourselves, read about cognitive biases - the Wikipedia article has a pretty big list.

 It's also important to understand that cognitive biases are not necessarily bad.
 They are good heuristics that help us to analyze a big amount of data (i.e. social situations) in a fraction of seconds.
 But they are inherently inaccurate and we can correct their estimates using knowledge about ourselves and cognitive biases to improve their accuracy.
-There are some cognitive biases e.g. hindsight bias that are hard to correct even if you know about them, so this is not a cure-all.
+There are some cognitive biases e.g. hindsight bias that is hard to correct even if you know about them, so this is not a cure-all.
 Another thing is that you need enough cognitive resources (which sounds very abstract but can be measured using brain scans i.e. brain metabolism).

-This post is extremely simplified, but I think it gives a better introduction into the world of cognitive biases than referencing a bunch of psychological studies.
+This post is extremely simplified, but I think it gives a better introduction to the world of cognitive biases than referencing a bunch of psychological studies.
 If you're interested in more, I can recommend "Psychology" by P.G.
-Zimbardo (must-read for psychology students), "Thinking, Fast and Slow" by D. Kahneman, "The Invisible Gorilla" by Simons and Chabris (especially funny - I've tried this with a school class and were amazed that half of them didn't notice the gorilla), all types of book about biopsychology, evolutionary psychology, computational psychology (especially for computer scientists), communication books (e.g. about communication models and the different aspects of communication) and a lot of other resources.
+Zimbardo (a must-read for psychology students), "Thinking, Fast and Slow" by D. Kahneman, "The Invisible Gorilla" by Simons and Chabris (especially funny - I've tried this with a school class and were amazed that half of them didn't notice the gorilla), all types of books about biopsychology, evolutionary psychology, computational psychology (especially for computer scientists), communication books (e.g. about communication models and the different aspects of communication) and a lot of other resources.
 I've also enjoyed the Unified Theory of Psychology where a psychologist tries to embed the current knowledge in psychology in a coherent framework.